jlumpe/jlumpe-gambit-lab-nb/experiments/201031-database-v1.1-software-version-migration/Readme.md

 Only 49 new taxa needed to be downloaded.
 None of them had `<AkaTaxIds>` tags so did not need to output a file of ID aliases.

+### 201206-compare-updated-genome-taxids

+Compare the NCBI-assigned taxonomy IDs of original assembly database ESummary data downloaded in 2016 to new data downloaded in `201201-download-updated-assembly-summaries` for all genomes in most recent version of database.
+Generate and output a table listing all genomes for which the assigned taxon changed between then and now.

+#### Results

+428 genomes had their taxids changed from their 2016 values.
+I evalated these to determine if any interfered with the species name -> taxon matches made in `201122-taxon-name-matching`, and was able to group them into 3 categories:

+* 27 genomes were in species which had no species taxon match
+* 329 where the new taxon is a descendant of the species match
+* 72 where the new taxon is not a descendant of the species match, but this genome was reassigned to the given species name from a different one during our curation process and so was excluded set used to calculate the LCA and thus match taxon for that species.

+Based on this, it seems that all automatic matches made in `201201-download-updated-assembly-summaries` are still valid under the updated genome taxon assignments.

 ## Output